Whitehall Foundation

 • Status - must hold Principal Investigator status.

-• Independent - must be considered an 'independent investigator' with their own dedicated lab space or with lab space independent of another investigator.
+• Independence - must be considered an 'independent investigator' with their own dedicated lab space or with lab space independent of another investigator.

 Whitehall Foundation, Inc.